Sky Ride Technology on Shark Tank Show

 Sky Rider Machine - Shark Tank Season 3 Episode 313 - Update

 To demonstrate the SkyRider, Olsen started the Sky Ride Farm in Waconia, MN. with tracks running throughout the 45-acre property.
 It's not only fun to ride the Sky Rider, but an excellent form of exercise because you're essentially the engine that keeps it moving.
 The more energy you put into the Skyride, the faster you'll zoom around the track.

 Scott came into the Shark Tank as confident as anyone withan invention he knows has tremendous possibilities.
 The only problem with such a large project is the amount of financing needed to get the Sky Ride into some of the Ski Resorts and other Tourist destinations that he visions.

 Olsen came in asking $3,000,000.00 investment for a 20% stake in the company valuing the SkyRide Technology at $15 million.

 Scott has continued to work on his vision in seeing the Sky Rider at tourist destination's and fitness clubs here in the near future.
-He has also opened up the SkyRide Farm where guest's can stay on the 45 acre property with tracks running everywhere.
-The elevated mono-rail bike's and row system's allows riders to move quickly around the property while getting a good workout at the same time.
+He's also opened up the SkyRide Farm where guest's can stay on the 45 acre property with tracks running everywhere.
+The elevated mono-rail bike's and row system's allows riders to move quickly around the park while getting a good workout at the same time.
 Olsen now has a total of 4 machine's, the SkyBike, Upright Sky Bike, SkyChaser and SkyRower.
 Each designed to workout different parts of the body while having a Great Time!

 Visit the SkyRide Technology Website